Navy arrived in France last Friday and has toured and traveled the country.

 Craig Dawson was able to fulfill a lifelong dream in March of 2000 when the 1973 graduate of the Naval Academy was handed over the reigns to direct the Navy squash program.

-The Navy squash program has flourished under Dawson's direction.
-In fact, Navy has reached 15 wins in each of Dawson's 14 seasons as head coach.
-Additionally, the Navy squash program has enjoyed just nine 20-win seasons over the course of its 66-year history with Dawson-led teams conquering the 20-win plateau seven times including five of the last six seasons.
+The Navy squash program has flourished under Dawson’s direction.
+In fact, Navy has won at least 15 matches in each of Dawson’s 15 seasons as head coach.
+Additionally, the Navy squash program has enjoyed just nine 20-win seasons over the course of its 67-year history with Dawson-led teams conquering the 20-win plateau seven times including five of the last seven seasons.
 Navy broke the school record for wins in 2008-09 by turning in a 27-8 record.
 In 2009-10, the Mids followed up with a 26-8 mark, in 2010-11 they posted a 23-10 record, in 2011-12 they recorded a 23-7 record and in 2012-13 Navy produced a 25-9 record.
 The seven losses in 2011-12 were the fewest by Navy since the 2004-05 campaign when it posted a 24-7 record.

 While playing both tennis and squash for Navy, Dawson was an All-America squash player and an All-East singles and doubles player.
 Additionally, he was the captain of both teams during his senior season.